-Postharvest of Specialty Cut Flowers – NC State Report of 2003
+Postharvest of Specialty Cut Flowers – NC State Report for 2004

 El inglés es el idioma de control de esta página.
 En la medida en que haya algún conflicto entre la traducción al inglés y la traducción, el inglés prevalece.

 Al hacer clic en el enlace de traducción se activa un servicio de traducción gratuito para convertir la página al español.
 Al igual que con cualquier traducción por Internet, la conversión no es sensible al contexto y puede que no traduzca el texto en su significado original.
 NC State Extension no garantiza la exactitud del texto traducido.
 Por favor, tenga en cuenta que algunas aplicaciones y/o servicios pueden no funcionar como se espera cuando se traducen.

 English is the controlling language of this page.
 To the extent there is any conflict between the English text and the translation, English controls.

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

 F.L.
 Fanelli, J.M.
 Dole, W.C.
 Fonteno, B.T.
 Harden and S.M.
 Blankenship, Department of Horticultural Science, North Carolina State University, Raleigh, NC 27695-7609

 This project was supported by the American Floral Endowment, the Association of Specialty Cut Flower Growers, and numerous suppliers.
 The authors would like to thank Ingram McCall, Diane Mays, Aliya Donnell, and Leslie Tichner for growing the cut flowers and for assisting with the postharvest studies.